Elmer L. Towns

-Elmer Leon Towns (born October 21, 1932) is an American Christian academic, pastor and writer who co-founded Liberty University, the largest private non-profit university in the world, alongside Jerry Falwell in 1971.
-Towns is also a prominent Christian leader and speaker on the principles of church growth, church leadership, Christian education, Sunday school, and prayer and fasting.
-He has written over 170 books, eight of which are listed on the Christian Booksellers Association Best Selling List.
-In 1995, his book The Names of the Holy Spirit received the Gold Medallion Award from the Evangelical Christian Booksellers Association for Book of the Year in Biblical Study.
-Most recently Towns has served as Dean of the B. R. Lakin School of Religion, Dean of Liberty University Baptist Theological Seminary, and Distinguished Professor of Systematic Theology at Liberty University.
+Elmer Leon Towns Jr. (born October 21, 1932) is an American Christian academic, pastor and writer who co-founded Liberty University alongside Jerry Falwell in 1971.
+He is a speaker on the principles of church growth, church leadership, Christian education, Sunday school, prayer and fasting.

+Towns has served as Dean of the B. R. Lakin School of Religion, Dean of Liberty University Baptist Theological Seminary, and Distinguished Professor of Systematic Theology at Liberty University.
 In fall 2013, Towns announced he would be taking a sabbatical from his teaching and administrative duties to focus on speaking and writing.

 Early life and education

-Elmer Leon Towns Jr., was born on October 21, 1932, to Elmer Leon Towns Sr., and Erin McFaddin Towns in Savannah, Georgia, the oldest of three children.
-The senior Towns was a clerk at a local hardware store, and though he earned middle-class wages, his addiction to alcohol strained the family’s finances and eventually claimed his life.
-Despite the difficulties at home, Towns Jr. was consistent in attending Eastern Heights Presbyterian Church as an adolescent, though he believes his real conversion to Christianity came in 1950, at the edge of his bed following an evangelistic meeting earlier in the evening.
+Elmer Leon Towns Jr. was born on October 21, 1932, to Elmer Leon Towns Sr., and Erin McFaddin Towns in Savannah, Georgia, the oldest of three children.
+The senior Towns was a clerk at a local hardware store and an alcoholic, which contributed to his death.
+Towns Jr. frequently attended Eastern Heights Presbyterian Church as a teenager, though he believes his real conversion to Christianity came in 1950, following an evangelistic meeting earlier in the evening.

-Towns attended Columbia Bible College for three years (1950-1953) before transferring during his senior year to Northwestern College in Minneapolis, Minnesota, and completing his Bachelor of Arts degree.
+Towns attended Columbia Bible College for three years (1950–1953) before transferring during his senior year to Northwestern College in Minneapolis, Minnesota, and completing his Bachelor of Arts degree.
 He married Ruth Jean Forbes in 1953.
 He then attended Dallas Theological Seminary in pursuit of a Master of Theology degree.
 While in that program, Towns also enrolled in Southern Methodist University to study for a Master of Arts degree in Education.
 He received both master's degrees in 1958.

-A teaching post at Trinity Evangelical Divinity School moved Towns to Deerfield, Illinois, where he earned his Masters of Religious Education from nearby Garrett-Evangelical Theological Seminary in Evanston, Illinois, in 1967.
+Towns acquired a teaching post at Trinity Evangelical Divinity School and moved to Deerfield, Illinois, where he earned his Master of Religious Education from the nearby Garrett–Evangelical Theological Seminary in 1967.
 Following an extended break from being a student, he attended Fuller Theological Seminary and received a Doctor of Ministry degree in 1983.